gittyeric/ml-infinite-image-augment/README.md

 `augmentations`: (Optional) List of augmentation string types to apply for all downstream operations, defaults to all supported augmentations that are mostly 1-to-1 with those provided in the Albumentations library.
 You can pick-and-choose each individually if you know your model won't be able to handle certain augmentation types or want to prototype with a smaller/faster feature set.
 Available types are:

-`label_format`: Make dataset synthesis label-type aware so that for example bounding boxes are geometrically transformed to match the augmentations applied to the image.
+`label_format`: (Optional) Make dataset synthesis label-type aware so that for example bounding boxes are geometrically transformed to match the augmentations applied to the image.
 This option is passed through as-is to the Albumentations library for it to figure out the label transformations, reference [their documentation](https://albumentations.ai/docs/getting_started/bounding_boxes_augmentation/) for supported label formats.
 COCO bounding box example:

 #### Augmentation types